Reverse Polish notation: Early history

 The first computer implementing a form of reverse Polish notation (but without the name and also without a stack), was Konrad Zuse's Z3, which he started to construct in 1938 and demonstrated publicly on 12 May 1941.
 In dialog mode, it allowed operators to enter two operands followed by the desired operation.
 (Note: In reference to "In dialog mode, it allowed operators to enter two operands followed by the desired operation" for the Z3 computer, the following citations are relevant :) It was destroyed on 21 December 1943 in a bombing raid.
 With Zuse's help a first replica was built in 1961.
 The 1945 Z4 also added a 2-level stack.

 Other early computers to implement architectures enabling reverse Polish notation were the English Electric Company's KDF9 machine, which was announced in 1960 and commercially available in 1963, and the Burroughs B5000, announced in 1961 and also delivered in 1963:

-Presumably, the KDF9 designers drew ideas from Hamblin's GEORGE (General Order Generator), an autocode programming system written for a DEUCE computer installed at the University of Sydney, Australia, in 1957.
+The KDF9 designers drew ideas from Hamblin's GEORGE (General Order Generator), a high-level programming language written for a DEUCE computer installed at The New South Wales University of Technology, Kensington, Australia, in 1957.

 One of the designers of the B5000, Robert S. Barton, later wrote that he developed reverse Polish notation independently of Hamblin sometime in 1958 after reading a 1954 textbook on symbolic logic by Irving Copi, where he found a reference to Polish notation, which made him read the works of Jan Łukasiewicz as well, and before he was aware of Hamblin's work.

 Friden introduced reverse Polish notation to the desktop calculator market with the EC-130, designed by Robert "Bob" Appleby Ragen, supporting a four-level stack in June 1963.
 The successor EC-132 added a square root function in April 1965.
 Around 1966, the Monroe Epic calculator supported an unnamed input scheme resembling RPN as well.